rabbitmq/rabbitmq-website/site/migrate-mcq-to-qq.md

 [Transcient queues](https://www.rabbitmq.com/queues.html#durability) are deleted on a node/cluster boot.

-The plan is to remove transcient queues in future RabbitMQ releases. the only option for ephemeral queues will be exclusive queues.
+The plan is to remove transcient queues in future RabbitMQ releases. the only option for transcient queues will be exclusive queues.
 This affects only durability of queue definitions, messages can still be marked transient.